-Hike to Devil’s Bridge Sedona This Fall
+Hike to Devils Bridge Sedona This Winter

-Whether you come to Sedona to relax and take advantage of the healing and wellness centers around town, or whether you come for the hiking and adventure in the red rocks themselves, you need to stay at our Bed and Breakfast.
-Not only will you enjoy stunningly beautiful views outside out windows, but you’ll enjoy the finest accommodations and amenities around.
-This fall, come experience a piece of Sedona and book a room at our Bed and Breakfast today!
+Whether you come to Sedona to relax and take advantage of the healing and wellness centers around town, or whether you come for the hiking and adventure in the red rocks themselves, there’s no better place to stay than our luxury Sedona Bed and Breakfast.
+Not only will you enjoy stunningly beautiful views outside our windows, but you’ll enjoy the finest accommodations and amenities around.
+Experience the best of Sedona this winter.
+Book a room at our Sedona Bed and Breakfast today!

 Sedona is a hiking paradise.
-There are an endless number of trails to take in the area, many of which lead you to one exceptional view after another.
-Devil’s Bridge Sedona is one of the most popular places to hike and photograph in the area, and no trip to Sedona would be complete without at least one visit to this magnificent place.
+There is an endless number of trails to take in the area, many of which lead you to one exceptional view after another.
+Devils Bridge Sedona is one of the most popular places to hike and photograph in the area, and no trip to Sedona would be complete without at least one visit to this magnificent place.

 It’s worth noting that the official trailhead to Devils Bridge starts just off Dry Creek Road on the unpaved portion of the road.
 However, that trailhead is only accessible if you happen to be driving a high-clearance vehicle, such as a jeep.
 Otherwise, you’ll have to park down on the paved portion of Dry Creek Road (aka FR 152), adding approximately 1-mile to your trip.
-You could also access Devil’s Bridge Sedona via the Mescal Trailhead on Long Canyon Road if you prefer.
+You could also access Devils Bridge Sedona via the Mescal Trailhead on Long Canyon Road if you prefer.

-Once you’re on the trail to Devil’s Bridge, you’ll find that it’s relatively easy.
+Once you’re on the trail to Devils Bridge, you’ll find that it’s relatively easy.
 The first portion of the trail takes you through some beautiful stands of juniper and prickly pear cactus.
-From there, the elevation quickly starts to climb, growing steeper as you go until the final climb which is quite steep.
+From there, the elevation quickly starts to climb, growing steeper as you go until the final climb, which is quite steep.

 Other Noteworthy Hikes Near our Sedona Bed and Breakfast

-Once you’ve reached the point where your legs can’t carry you anymore, it’s time to return to the comfortable lodging accommodations at our Sedona Bed and Breakfast.
+Once you’ve reached the point where your legs can’t carry you anymore, it’s time to return to the comfortable guest rooms at our Sedona Bed and Breakfast.
 With exceptional views of Bell Rock and Courthouse Butte, modern and high-end amenities, and full concierge service, you’ll want for nothing during your stay with us.